heartnotes/heartnotes/README.md

 * Use Fortuna PRNG with multiple event inputs (mouse, keyboard, accelerometer etc) to generate a salt.
 * Use salt and password as inputs to PBKDF2-SHA512 to generate a 512-bit key. _(The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine- on a Macbook Air 2012 this easily results in >10000 iterations._
-* Store the input salt and PBKDF2 iteration count in the user's diary file.
+* Store the input salt and PBKDF2 iteration count in the user's account online.
 * Set the first 256 bits of the key as the MASTER key.
+* Set the second 256 bits of the key as the authentication key (i.e. to login to server).

 Now let's generate the encryption key: